umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Grid-Layout/Grid-Editors.md

             }
         ]
     }

+While the root JSON element of `/config/grid.editors.config.js` is an array of grid editors, `package.manifest` files start with a JSON object with a number of different properties - one of them being `gridEditors`.

-The package manifest should be placed in a folder inside the `/App_Plugins/` folder.
-You can define as many grid editors you want and it can be done over multiple manifests so you can use grid editors from packages etc.
+The package manifest should be placed in a folder inside the `/App_Plugins/` folder - for instance `/App_Plugins/{YourPackageName}/package.manifest`.
+You can define as many grid editors you want and it can be done over multiple manifests so you can use grid editors from packages etc. With the `package.manifest` file in place, Umbraco will automatically pick it up during startup.

+You can read more about `package.manifest` files in general at the [Package Manifest](../../../../../Extending/Property-Editors/package-manifest.md) page.

+##### Grid editor configuration

-The required values are:
+For a grid editor, the required values are:
 - **name**: The name of the editor
 - **alias**: Unique alias of the editor
 - **icon**: Icon shown to the editor, uses same icon classes as the rest of